member87/portfolio-astro/src/content/blog/reverse-engineering-panels.md

 you want to download but this will only allow you to download the standard definition version of a wallpaper and not the full heroImage.

-With this knowlege I wondered if it was possible to get the full HD images for free.
+With this knowledge I wondered if it was possible to get the full HD images for free.

 ## Preparing the app for MITM